What is payback and how is it calculated?

 • Sensitivity to cash flows: Payback is very sensitive to changes in projected cash flows.
 Small variations in revenue or expense estimates can have a significant impact on the payback result.
 Therefore, it is recommended that a sensitivity analysis be performed to evaluate the impact of payback under different possible scenarios.
 This involves considering various hypothetical cases where cash flows vary, either positively or negatively, and observing how this changes the payback result.

-Transform your ERP into a powerful B2B ecommerce solution
+Transform your ERP into a powerful B2B ecommerce system

 StoamSaaS_ecommerce_b2b_erp_integracion-cta